 Cranfills Gap is a tiny city located in the state of Texas.
 With a population of 282 people and just one neighborhood, Cranfills Gap is the 994th largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Cranfills Gap is generally considered to be a blue-collar town.
-54.62% of the Cranfills Gap workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Cranfills Gap is a blue-collar town, with 54.62% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Cranfills Gap is a city of construction workers and builders, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Cranfills Gap who work in law enforcement and fire fighting (23.85%), office and administrative support (4.62%), and sales jobs (3.08%).

 Also of interest is that Cranfills Gap has more people living here who work in computers and math than 95% of the places in the US.